The Cumberland Argus and Fruitgrowers' Advocate: Cumberland Argus

 Issue No. 5018, dated 29 June 1960, was the last edition to be numbered.
 The following week a new masthead was introduced, with the newspaper announcing its coverage was expanding westward, delivering between Wentworthville and Lalor Park, and increasing its circulation to 45,000 copies each week.

 Two issues later, the Cumberland Argus extended its coverage again, this time to Baulkham Hills and Castle Hill, its circulation now 50,000 copies per week.

 The Cumberland Argus incorporated The Parramatta Mail, from its 26 July 1961 issue.
 This acquisition had no significant effect on its circulation or coverage.

-A decision by Cumberland Newspapers Ltd., to incorporate the Cumberland Argus into a Wednesday edition of the Parramatta Advertiser, was announced in the last issue of the Cumberland Argus dated 24 October 1962.
+A decision by Cumberland Newspapers, to incorporate the Cumberland Argus into a Wednesday edition of the Parramatta Advertiser, was announced in the last issue of the Cumberland Argus dated 24 October 1962.
 The decision being made in line with the company's policy of expansion, and followed a "searching investigation of reader requirements."

 The Wednesday edition of the Parramatta Advertiser was introduced as an addition to the regular Thursday edition, and was to be similar in format and presentation.
 However the proposed circulation on the Wednesday edition of the Parramatta Advertiser was concentrated to Parramatta City Council and the north-eastern portion of the Holroyd Municipality – a smaller circulation than the Thursday edition, and that of the Cumberland Argus.